-The best growing zones for most varieties are 9-11.
+The best growing zones for most varieties are 9 to 11.
 Some varieties are able to grow in Zone 8 with some protection.
-You can grow dwarf cultivars as houseplants.
+You can grow dwarf avocado cultivars as houseplants.
 It is originally found in southern Mexico.

-At maturity the tree will reach a size of 30-60'+ tall and 20-35' wide.
+At maturity, the tree will reach a size of 30' to 60'+ tall and 20' to 35' wide.
 The tree develops into an oval or rounded shape if not pruned.

 For best flowering and fruit production, choose a location that has full sun.
 It can tolerate partial shade if needed.

-The evergreen leaves are a dark shade of green and can be 3-16" depending on variety.
+The evergreen leaves are a dark shade of green and can be 3" to 16" depending on variety.

 These trees have a rather curious flowering style.
 They bear perfect flowers with both male and female parts present, but they unfurl in such a way that only one sex is present at a time.

 The fruit that develops is actually a true berry.
-The size and shape depends on the type.
+The size and shape depend on the type.